voicegain/platform/audio-sender/bootstrap-bundle/README.md

 java -version

+Once correct java is installed, rerun ./audio-daemon-setup.sh

 ### Check install ###

 ### Check/ Modify the configuration ###

-It will be in the json file
+It will be in the json file.

+You may have to change the SOURCE parameter in start-audio-daemon.sh

 ### Run Audio Daemon ###

-run
+./start-audio-daemon.sh